Internships and Jobs

 for programs that match new students with a research advisor.

-- Summer before your Senior Year: Begin preparing applications for
+- Summer before Senior Year: Begin preparing applications for

 external fellowships for graduate school funding.

-- Early in the fall of your Senior Year: ask three to four faculty
+- Early fall of Senior Year: ask three to four faculty

 members or computing professionals if they are willing to write